KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 - place the playhead at the desired place

-- hit :kbd:`(`: This cuts and removes the clip and space at to left side of the playhead. :kbd:`)` does the same but at to right side of the playhead.
+- hit :kbd:`(`: This cuts and removes the clip and space to the left side of the playhead. :kbd:`)` does the same but to the right side of the playhead.

 .. _multicam_tool: